 Quick and simple instruction with an image guide on how to reset the service maintenance reminder indicator on Mitsubishi Montero Sport from year 1996-1997-1998-1999-2000-2001-2002-2003-2004-2005-2006-2007-2008-2009-2010-2011-2012-2013-2014-2015-2016-2017-2018-2019-2020.

-- Turn On the Ignition.
-Don’t start the engine.
+- Turn the ignition to On position.
+If the reset is not successful, try to start the engine.

 - Press and hold the Spanner inside the triangle.

 - Continue press and hold the spanner in the triangle until the Input reset code appears.